UngeUI/transit/readme.md

 ## Target

-Let the numbers transition when they change
+Let the numbers transition when it change

 ## Usage